parmeet54/Senior-Project/README.md

     1.2 a default image will be setted right after a new user signed up(tested) 2.edit user profile users can edit or add "bio", "location", "price-low","price-high", and "range" to their profile.(tested)

+taosheng14-patch-2:

+add a new comment to a post
+fetching a post along with the comments user1 can match to the post(user2) user1 can unmatch to the post(user2) delete a post by the user who posted it edit user profile(all fileds need to add can not be null, but can be empty)

+taosheng14-patch-3:
+notification when new messages and new matches. remove notification after reading get other user info without login